STRC providers must ensure all clients:

 You must include your services in flexible care agreements.

-Read more about delivering STRC services in the manual.
+Read more about delivering STRC services in chapter 3.10 of the manual.